unfug-at-github/statistics-home-assistant/README.md

       seconds: 1
 ```
 I managed to get some of the changes integrated into the core system, but not all of them.
-The following changes were added to the core system:
+The following changes were added to the core system, so they should be included in one of the next releases:

 - spikes
 - single value issue